Statement of purpose for graduate school

 Add meaning to your resume

-The bare facts of your achievements—grades, prizes, work experience—are already included in your resume and transcripts.
+The bare facts of your achievements—grades, prizes, work experience—are already included in your graduate school resume and transcripts.
 Use the statement of purpose not to repeat yourself, but to add personal meaning and texture to these facts.

 If you got top marks for your thesis, describe the research process and demonstrate your enthusiasm for the topic.
 If you completed an internship or participated in a project, explain what new skills you learned and which aspects you found most valuable.
 If you already have lots of experience in the field, show how each step developed your skills and shaped your current plans.